-Diabetes Awareness Month gives organizations like IRIS an elevated opportunity to educate and spread important messages about the overall health of patients with diabetes.
+Diabetes Awareness Month gives organizations like IRIS an elevated opportunity to educate and spread important messages about patients’ overall health with diabetes.

-IRIS was founded in 2011 when retina specialist Dr. Sunil Gupta became frustrated by the high number of diabetic patients he was seeing with existing and irreversible vision loss, which was a direct result of late detection of this disease.
-Since then IRIS has been guided by our company mission which is to end preventable blindness, and we accomplish this by partnering with health care organizations to increase patient access to diabetic teleretinal evaluations.
-IRIS is honored to play a role in the overall wellbeing of diabetic patients as we join in the recognition of Diabetes Awareness Month.
+IRIS was founded in 2011 when retina specialist Dr. Sunil Gupta became frustrated by the high number of diabetic patients he saw with existing and irreversible vision loss, which was a direct result of late detection of this disease.
+Since then, our company mission has guided IRIS, which is to end preventable blindness, and we accomplish this by partnering with health care organizations to increase patient access to diabetic teleretinal evaluations.
+IRIS is honored to play a role in the overall wellbeing of diabetic patients as we join in recognition of Diabetes Awareness Month.

 There are multiple types of diabetes, all of which are increasing among people of all ages at alarming rates.
 This makes diabetes awareness month more critical than ever.
 Per the CDC’s (Center for Disease Control) National Diabetes Statistics Report for 2020, there are now an estimated 34.2 million cases of diabetes in the United States – that’s 10.5% of the total population.